School Uniform Policy

 - oversee contract negotiations with school uniform suppliers

-- inform parents and carers of local school uniform requirements and carefully consider parent/carer concerns and requests for exemptions
+- inform parents and carers of local school uniform requirements and carefully consider parent and carer concerns, and requests for exemptions

 - provide assistance to families in need